fire-ae/FIRE-AE-Astroph/General/readme.md

 > [lit_rev.md] and [litrevlib.py]

 > [!WARNING]
+> New papers and preprints are rapidly being published and quickly recorded in ADS database, hence query results may change daily.

+> [!WARNING]
 > This is not fool-proof.
 The user is responsible for, i.e., not putting a NumPy array for a string formatted path variable.

   * Arguably, it will benefit people with low-end PC and easily distracted mind, as it will not require to open a browser to look for interesting articles' abstracts.